13+ tutoring for CE success

 - They are online and adaptive, in a multiple-choice format

-- They take about two-and-a-half hours to complete (English 25 minutes, mathematics 50 minutes, non-verbal reasoning 32 minutes, verbal reasoning 36 minutes)
+- They take about 2.5 hours to complete (English 25 minutes, mathematics 50 minutes, non-verbal reasoning 32 minutes, verbal reasoning 36 minutes)

-- The four tests can be taken together or at separate times; in the candidate’s own school, at the senior school for which he or she is entered or at an independent testing centre
+- The four tests can be taken together or at separate times.
+They are sat in the candidate’s own school, at the senior school for which he or she is entered or at an independent testing centre

 - Results are available to all senior schools which register the same candidate and therefore a candidate need only sit the test once for a range of senior schools